cincospenguinos/HomeLibraryManager/README.md

 ### GET '/books'

 Returns all the books in the library.
-You can add extra parameters to request books that only meet all of the given parameters.
-The only possible parameters are
+You can throw extra parameters at it to select what types of books you would like to see.
+Below is the list of possible parameters:

   * author_last --> The author's last name
   * author_first --> The author's first name
   * subject --> What subject a given book belongs to (Literature, Non-Fiction, Philosophy, etc.)
   * title --> The title of a book
   * checked_out --> Whether or not the book is checked out

-Here are some examples:
+  * match --> Indicate which parameters must match each other (can be 'all' or 'any' or any above parameter except 'checked_out')

+By default, the `match` parameter is set to `all` - that is, the collection of books returned will match all of the requested parameters.
+Below are a few examples of this:

 ```
 GET '/books?subject=Philosophy' => returns books on Philosophy
 GET '/books?author_last=Hemingway' => returns all books written by Hemingway
 GET '/books?subject=Fiction&author_last=Beckett&author_first=Samuel' => returns all fiction written by Samuel Beckett
-GET '/books?title=Notes from Underground' => returns all books with the title "Notes from Underground"
-GET '/books?subject=Fiction&checked_out=true => returns all fiction books that have been checked out
-GET '/books?author_last=Asimov&checked_out=false => returns all books by Asimov that are not checked out
+GET '/books?subject=Fiction&author_last=Beckett&author_first=Samuel&match=all' => same as previous request
 ```

 You can also request books that match multiple subjects and multiple authors.
 To do this, simply use the